stkent/stkent.github.io/_posts/2016-01-28-adventures-with-javadocs-part-1.md

 }
 {% endhighlight %}

-and generate Javadocs by executing our new `docTask` task:
+and generate Javadocs by executing our new `docs` task:

 {% highlight bash %}
-./gradlew library:clean library:docTask
+./gradlew library:clean library:docs
 {% endhighlight %}

 which produces the following output files: